-There is no shortage of shampoo options to choose from but finding one that meets your pet’s needs.
+There is no shortage of shampoo options to choose from but finding one that meets your pet’s needs is key.
 Common options include shampoos for puppies, sensitive skin, whitening, odor control, shed control, and calming.
-Avoid pet shampoos with ingredients such as pthalates, parabens, and sulfates as these can cause irritation and allergic reactions.
+Avoid pet shampoos with ingredients such as phthalates, parabens, and sulfates as these can cause irritation and allergic reactions.
 Gravitating toward shampoos with natural ingredients will make for a healthier, happier pup.

 Other shampoo products such as wipes, no-rinse shampoos, and doggie deodorants can help you with quick touch-ups, cleaning small messes, and odor control on your pup in between baths.

 Before moving on to the next steps, make sure you properly dry your pet’s coat.
-If you are not sure how, check out this video from Wahl Animal Brand Ambassador Brittney Valle!
+If you are not sure how, check out this video from Wahl Animal ELITE Educator Brittney Valle!

 If your pup is a shedder, look for tools that are built to remove shed.
 If your pup has curly fur, a slicker brush may be the perfect option for helping you remove deep tangles and the mats that occur in their unruly hair.
 For longer coats, a pin brush may be the exact solution you need to keep their flowing fur tangle-free and shiny.

-There are two different types of hair clipping products: clippers and trimmers.
+There are two different types of fur clipping products: clippers and trimmers.

 Clippers, while great for shave downs, are best used with attachment guide combs to leave your pet’s coat at optimal length for protection from the sun or weather.

 Small trimmers are great for trimming around faces, paws, and other sensitive areas.
-Make sure trim our ear and paw hair after bathing for a clean and finished look.
+Make sure to trim ears and paws after bathing for a clean and finished look.